adamaaronson/adamaaronson.github.io/_posts/2025-07-23-i-drank-every-cocktail.md

 Some time after graduating and moving to New York City, I began to reckon with Legal Cocktails.
 What really counted as a "classic" cocktail?
 Where do I draw the line?
 It felt a little arbitrary.
 So on May 9, 2024, I decided to retcon the list into a checklist, and nix the "legal" requirement (something something statute of limitations).
 I had heard of the IBA official cocktail list from my time on Sporcle and Wikipedia, so it seemed like as good a list as any to base mine on.

 At that point, there were 89 IBA official cocktails, and I had tried 33 of them (a bunch of the ones on Legal Cocktails weren't IBA official, like the Jägerbomb and, weirdly, the amaretto sour).
-One thing was for sure: I had a lot of drinking to do.
+One thing was clear: I had a lot of drinking to do.

 ## Anatomy of a list